lantunes/mojave/README.md

 ========================

-Mojave MVC is an annotation-driven, POJO-based web application development framework for Java.
+Mojave (pronounced Mo-hav-ee) MVC is an annotation-driven, POJO-based web application development framework for Java.
 It borrows ideas from Spring Web MVC and EJB 3.1, and incorporates Guice.
 It attempts to:

 * facilitate TDD and Dependency Injection, and ultimately the development of decoupled components, by providing IoC capabilities